 - If your household qualifies for Free or Reduced Meal Benefits, your students may also qualify for the Oregon Health Plan (OHP).
 Please contact OHP at 1-800-359-9517 for more information.

-You many also pick up and fill out an application at any school or at the District Office.
+You may also pick up and fill out an application at any of the school offices or at the district office.